A conditional gradient homotopy method with applications to Semidefinite Programming: Introduction

 \paragraph{Main Results} One of the challenging questions is how to design a penalty parameter updating schedule, and we develop a practical answer to this question.
 Specifically, our contributions can be summarized as follows: \begin{itemize} \item We introduce a simple \ac{CndG} framework for solving problem \eqref{eq:Opt} and prove that it achieves a $\tilde{O}(\eps^{-2})$ iteration complexity, where $\tilde{O}(\cdot)$ hides polylogarithmic factors (Theorem \ref{th:Complexity}). \item We provide two extensions for the inner-loop \ac{CndG} algorithm solving the potential minimization problem \eqref{eq:potential}: a line-search and an inexact-\ac{LMO} version.
-For both, we show that the complexity of the inner and the outer loop are the same as in the basic variant up to constant factors. \item We present key instances of our framework, including instances of SDPs arising from convex relaxations of NP-hard combinatorial optimization problems, and provide promising results of the numerical experiments. \end{itemize} Direct application of existing \ac{CndG} frameworks \cite{YurFerLocCev18,YurTroFerUdeCev21} for solving \eqref{eq:Opt} would require projection onto $\setK$, which may be complicated if, e.g., $\setK$ is a PSD cone.
+For both, we show that the complexity of the inner and the outer loop are the same as in the basic variant up to constant factors. \item We present practically relevant applications of our framework, including instances of SDPs arising from convex relaxations of NP-hard combinatorial optimization problems, and provide promising results of the numerical experiments. \end{itemize} Direct application of existing \ac{CndG} frameworks \cite{YurFerLocCev18,YurTroFerUdeCev21} for solving \eqref{eq:Opt} would require projection onto $\setK$, which may be complicated if, e.g., $\setK$ is a PSD cone.
 Moreover, these algorithms do not produce feasible iterates but rather approximate solutions with primal optimality and dual feasibility guarantees.
 For specific instances of SDPs, the theoretical complexity achieved by our method matches or even improves the state-of-the-art iteration complexity results reported in the literature.
-For packing and covering types of SDPs, the state-of-the-art upper complexity bound reported in \cite{ElbMakNaj22} is worse than ours since their algorithm has complexity $\tilde{O}(C_{1}\eps^{-2.5}+C_{2}\eps^{-2})$, where $C_{1},C_{2}$ are constants depending on the problem data.
-For SDPs with linear equality constraints and spectrahedron constraints, the primal-dual method CGAL \cite{YurTroFerUdeCev21} produces \emph{approximately optimal} and \emph{approximately feasible} points in $O(\eps^{-2})$ iterations with \emph{high probability}.
-Our method is purely primal, generating feasible points anytime, and deterministic.
-At the same time, our method shares the same iteration complexity as CGAL and can deal with additional conic constraints embodied by the membership restriction $\scrP(x)\in\setK$.
+For packing and covering types of SDPs, the state-of-the-art upper complexity bound reported in \cite{ElbMakNaj22} is worse than ours since their algorithm has complexity $\tilde{O}(C_{1}\eps^{-2.5}+C_{2}\eps^{-2})$, where $C_{1},C_{2}$ are constants depending on the problem data\footnote{The notation $\tilde{O}$ hides polylogarithmic factors}.
+For SDPs with linear equality constraints and spectrahedron constraints, the primal-dual method CGAL \cite{YurTroFerUdeCev21} produces \emph{approximately optimal} and \emph{approximately feasible} points in $O(\eps^{-2})$ iterations.
+Our method is purely primal, generating feasible points anytime.
+At the same time, our method shares the same theoretical iteration complexity as CGAL and can deal with additional conic constraints embodied by the membership restriction $\scrP(x)\in\setK$ \sh{without use of projection}.
 We expect that this added feature will allow us to apply our method to handle challenging scientific computing questions connected to the quantum information theory, such as bounding the relative entropy of entanglement of quantum states (cf. Example \ref{ex:REE} and \cite{Zinchenko:2010aa,Fawzi:2019aa,Faybusovich:2020aa}).
-Applications to this important setting are the subject of current investigations.